Professional Design Practice :: Lesson 4 :: Dealing with Clients

 Educating Clients

-There are corporations and individuals out there, skilled in the argot of design practice, who regularly commission design and have a good track record for producing good work.
-These are often to be found at the top of many freelancers’ ‘wish lists’ of dream clients.
-They do exist but aren’t nearly so numerous as those clients unversed in professional design practice or language, and who require a little more help throughout the relationship.
-I hesitate to use the word ‘education’ here, but as formal as it sounds there really is no better term for the learning process which occurs between the inquisitive, receptive client and the articulate designer.
+There are corporations and individuals out there, skilled in the language of design practice, who regularly commission good work.
+They appear at the top of many freelancers’ wish lists.
+They do exist — but they aren’t nearly so numerous as those clients unversed in professional design practice, who require a little more help throughout the relationship.

 There’s No Easy Answer to this Age-old Question…

-My own favoured, third way is to acknowledge what a client wants to do, tell him you’re happy to do as he asks but voice your concerns, and say that alongside what he’s asked you to do you’d like also to show him the concept you think would work best.
-Present several layouts/concepts to him and see what happens.
-As designers we aren’t always right and can’t win every battle, but by keeping in place a system for dealing with these kinds of situations we’ll more often get our work through than not.
-Be a warrior as opposed to a doormat.
+Confronted with a situation like this you could flatly refuse to carry out the suggested amends, or you could agree and implement the suggestions silently.
+My own favoured, third way: acknowledge what the client wants to do, tell them you’re happy to do as they ask but voice your concerns, and say that alongside their request you’d also like to show them the concept you think would work best.
+Present several layouts and see what happens.
+As designers we aren’t always right and can’t win every battle — but by keeping a system for dealing with these situations, we’ll more often get our work through than not.

 Sacking Clients

-It’s possible that at some point in your career a client will prove himself to be troublesome enough for you to decide to let him go.
-Various things can happen to make you arrive at this decision.
-The client might be well-meaning but hopelessly disorganised to the extent that you start to lose money.
-Personal factors might make it difficult for you to maintain a working relationship.
-You may belatedly spot an out-and-out charlatan in your midst.
 A client might not be able to pay you.
-If this last thing happens, suspend all work immediately.
-Waste no more time or energy until your client has got his finances in order.
-If it’s a personal matter, and you decide that a particular client is simply not worth the trouble, then contact him to explain that you are severing your working relationship, politely but firmly, and provide reasons why.
-Make sure all loose ends are tied up before doing so (have you been paid up to date?) and then act on your decision!
+If this happens, suspend all work immediately.
+Waste no more time or energy until your client has got their finances in order.
+If it’s a personal matter, contact them to explain that you are severing your working relationship — politely but firmly — and provide reasons why.
+Make sure all loose ends are tied up before doing so, and then act on your decision.

 Useful Top Tips